-I feel as though I am somewhat controlled by my Cerebral Palsy and how I would choose to live my life is not how I live my life, particularly when it comes to cerebral palsy and the clothes I like to wear.
+I sometimes feel as though I am controlled by cerebral palsy.
+How I would choose to live my life isn’t how I get to live my life, particularly when it comes to cerebral palsy and the clothes I like to wear.

 Dealing with my disability means I continually have to work around things like my wardrobe, which can make it difficult particularly in the summer months, as my condition has to come first.

 As a child, I hated wearing skirts because of the lack of muscle mass on my leg, on my left side.
 I wanted to wear open-toe sandals, and flip-flops in the summer like my sisters, but without a problem.
 I wanted to wear three-quarter length jeans with pumps.
 Instead I wore clothes that covered me up.
 I hated that.